 "I really enjoy volunteering.
 It's an opportunity to help those that have no one and be an advocate."

 "Mr. D lived in his own apartment for 30+ years but got to the point he could not live independently anymore.
-His guardian helped him transition to a nursing home and though not what Mr. D wanted to live, he eventually got involved and won a few dance competitions while making several new friends."
+His guardian helped him transition to a nursing home and though not how Mr. D wanted to live, he eventually got involved and won a few dance competitions while making several new friends."

 "Mr. W was physically and financially abused by his grandson.
 A guardian helped to pull him out of this abusive environment.
 Now Mr. W is living happily in a retirement community and his pension is being used for his housing and medical needs."